F4RAN/instant-messanger/README.md

 ## Basic FEATURES:

-implement a socket io messanger
+:white_check_mark:	implement a socket io messanger

-messanger can emit messages to server
+:white_check_mark:	messanger can emit messages to server

-server can process and filter some words like profanity, etc.
+:white_check_mark:	server can process and filter some words like profanity, etc.

-server emit back message to other end user (include filtered words),
+:white_check_mark:	server emit back message to other end user (include filtered words),

+:eight_pointed_black_star: stream proccessing cencor function

 ## Additional FEATURES:

-1- Messages stores in the database,
+:white_check_mark:	1- Messages stores in the database,

-2- Messages creation time,
+:white_check_mark:	2- Messages creation time,

-3- Representation of friends list,
+:white_check_mark:	3- Representation of friends list,

-4- latest message of each friend representation,
+:white_check_mark:	4- latest message of each friend representation,

-5- Register and Authentication with mobile number and set cookie for future login (JWT),
+:white_check_mark:	5- Register and Authentication with mobile number and set cookie for future login (JWT),

-6- Show unread messages on a counter in the corner of a friend's card,
+:white_check_mark:	6- Show unread messages on a counter in the corner of a friend's card,

-7- Add friends to the friends list with phone number,
+:white_check_mark:	7- Add friends to the friends list with phone number,

-9- representation of sent messages by check sign and seen messages by double check sign,
+:white_check_mark:	9- representation of sent messages by check sign and seen messages by double check sign,

-10- when you chatting with a friend messanger can keep the message from other friends,
+:white_check_mark:	10- when you chatting with a friend messanger can keep the message from other friends,

-11- Reperesentation of user messages history
+:white_check_mark:	11- Reperesentation of user messages history